itsurfavsong/TIL/documents/mysql/subquery.md

 Therefore, if the subquery returns multiple results (1-to-many), <br>
 you must use "IN" instead.

-ex) Print the employee ID and name of the manager of department D001.
+[example] Print the employee ID and name of the manager of department D001.

 ```sql
 SELECT